Say Goodbye to Foot Pain!

 You may wonder if orthotics are worth the price.
 They are prescription medical devices that you wear inside your shoes to correct biomechanical foot issues such as problems with how you walk, stand, or run.
 They can also help with foot pain caused by medical conditions such as diabetes, plantar fasciitis, bursitis, and arthritis.

 Many of us are flat-footed and may not even realize how it can affect our stance, posture, and the way we walk.
 In the long term, it could result in heel pain, ankle pain, and if you enjoy sports it could affect the way you perform.
 Having your gait and ankle assessed by a Physiotherapist will get you on the right track to improving your physical health.
 At Cambridge Physiotherapy, we put a lot of emphasis on posture… starting with your feet.
-Contact us for an assessment today.
+Contact us for an initial assessment today.

-5 Signs You Need Custom Orthotics in Cambridge
+5 Signs You Need Orthotics

 - You Stand for 5+ hours a day – Prolonged standing can lead to plantar fasciitis, an overuse injury to the plantar fascia.
 This is a sharp pain that you feel under the sole of your foot or heel as you walk or stand.
 Orthotics can help relieve the stress you place on it from standing all day.